kimnewzealand/planes-metrics/README.md

 I then created a profiles.yml using `dbt init` to connect dbt-core to the trial account.

+I set up the initial folder structure as per [dbt best practices](https://docs.getdbt.com/best-practices).
+In practice the structure and naming conventions would also depend on patterns agreed up front by the team.

 ### Code Linting

 To automate code quality and readability, I installed sqlfluff using `pip install sqlfluff-templater-dbt` to lint the sql using the default [sqlfluff dbt templater](https://docs.sqlfluff.com/en/stable/configuration/templating/dbt.html) rules.